4W4I5/Semester-4-Notes/TBW/Sessional 2 Prep/TBW Sessional 2 Quick Notes.md

 		- Simplified
 			- Subject line
 			- No space b/w para
+	- **Types**
+		- Complaint
+		- Adjustment
+		- Cover
+		- Inquiry
+		- Confirmation
+		- Bad news
+		- Recommendation
+	- **Omit Salutations**
+		- If reader is unknown, do not write to whom it may concern
+		- Name is not gender specific (They/Them)
+		- Skip closing if salutation omittedd
 - ### Email
 	- **Destination:** Internal/External
 	- **Format:** {Identification Lines, To & Subject, Date-From computer generated, Optional= "CC, Forward, Reply"}